Kharkovlanok/caponeme/README.md

 MIT

-[1]: To do so we had to allow read access to all of the S3 buckets in the AWS, while the object resources can only be read from the bucket created by this template.
-Again, don't run this script in a production account.
+[1]: To do so, we had to allow to list all of the S3 buckets present in the AWS account, while the object resources can only be read from the bucket created by this template.
+Again, don't run this template in a production account.
-[2]: